IHE/RAD.IRA/input/pagecontent/rad-x11.md

 Per FHIRcast, the `issue[0].severity` of the `operationoutcome` context will be set to `warning`.

-If the Subscriber retries the same request due to a timeout, then the Subscriber shall use the same `event.id` so the Manager can detect that it is a duplicate message.
+If the Sender is retrying this context change request due to not receiving a response from the Manager for a prior request, then the Sender shall use the same `event.id`.
+If the Manager received the original request, this allows it to detect that it is a duplicate message.

-If the Subscriber retries the same request due to an error response from the Manager, then the Subscriber shall assign a new `event.id` to indicate that it is a new message.
+If the Sender retries the request due to an error response from the Manager, then the Sender shall assign a new `event.id` to indicate that it is a new request.

 ##### 2:3.X11.4.1.3 Expected Actions

 The Manager shall receive and validate the request.
+See 2:3.X11.4.2.2 for error conditions.

 #### 2:3.X11.4.2 Notify Error Response Message